kcl-lang/kcl-lang.io/versioned_docs/version-0.4.6/user_docs/getting-started/intro.md

   - 8002
 ```

-We can choose to store the static configuration in JSON and YAML files as needed.
-In addition, the configuration can also be stored in a high-level language that allows more flexible configuration, which can be coded, rendered, and statically configured.
-KCL is such a configuration language.
-We can write KCL code to generate JSON/YAML and other configurations.
+We have the flexibility to store the static configuration either in JSON or YAML files as required.
+Furthermore, the configuration can also be stored in a more sophisticated language that offers greater flexibility in terms of coding, rendering, and static configuration.
+KCL is an example of such a configuration language that we can leverage.
+We can write KCL code to generate JSON/YAML and other configurations as per our needs.

 ## Why Use KCL?